Xyp1ce/Xyp1ce/README.md

 - 📝 I regularly write articles on [None](None)

-- 💬 Ask me about **I will ask you guys, there are alot of thing I still don't know**
+- 💬 Ask me about **I will ask you guys, there are a lot of thing I still don't know**

 - 📫 How to reach me **ramdev4559@gmail.com**